thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2014-jmi-foreman.md

 Johnston Metalwork, Inc - Cheboygan, MI
 2014 to 2019

-Lead the metalworking shop in manufacturing duties to complete work tickets for clients during summer season
+Lead the metalworking shop in manufacturing duties to complete work tickets for clients during summer season:
  - Maintain and repair manufacturing equipment.
  - Perform limited lathe-work to maintain custom equipment.
  - Coordinate Just In Time manufacturing